pubky/mainline/docs/censorship-resistance.md

 ### Solution

+To circumvent vertical sybil attack, we make sure to store data to as many of the closest nodes -that responded to our GET query- as necessary to satisfy both the following requirements:

-The solution used in this implementation is to store data to all nodes closer to the target than the `expected distance to k (edk)` instead of just the closest `k` nodes.
+#### One or more nodes are further from the target than the `expected distance to k (edk)`.

 To understand what that means, consider that we have a rough estimation of the DHT size (which we obtain as explained in the documentation of the [Dht Size Estimate](./dht_size_estimate.md)), then we can _expect_ that the closest `k` nodes, are going to be